 RELATED: Home Remedies for Constipation Relief

 There are steps you can take to relieve constipation.
-Start by adjusting your diet to include foods that are high in fiber, which help you feel fuller longer and have more regular bowel movements.
+Start by adjusting your diet to include foods that are high in fiber, which make you feel fuller longer and help you have more regular bowel movements.
 High-fiber foods include:

 Another way to relieve constipation is to drink more fluids: Stick to water and avoid drinks that are high in caffeine, such as soda, coffee, and tea.